 Churches can choose from very many schedules to send out newsletters.
 Some churches choose a weekly newsletter, others send out one newsletter every month.
-Other churches setup a series of newsletters sent out consistently to cater for various objectives.
+Other churches set up a series of newsletters sent out consistently to cater to various objectives.

 Picking a schedule and sticking to it helps the church team to find a standing ground and plan their church newsletter releases.
 It also helps the congregation to anticipate receiving newsletters at certain set times.
 Picking a schedule is therefore an essential strategy to start you off.

 Start with basic information

 When not sure about what to send out to your church, always stick to the basics.
 In an effort to write the best church email newsletter, it is easy to forget about the basics and focus on the complex things.

 However, every church needs the basic things that will forever live in your newsletters.
 Yes, forever.
 This includes scriptures, events, updates on church projects, volunteering missions, and welcome emails to new congregants.